Better Together: Think Big. Think Bold. Think Systems!

 This workshop is geared toward anyone interested in learning about systems thinking.

 — Facilitator: Tracy Benson, President, Waters Foundation and Sheri Marlin, Chief Education Officer, Waters Foundation

 A systems thinking point of view encourages leaders to step back and see the whole picture, rather than focusing on just its parts.
 When individuals have a clear and deep understanding of their departments, divisions or organizations as whole systems, they are better equipped to identify leverage actions that lead to improvements and desired outcomes.
-This session will introduce systems thinking concepts, habits and tools that will help your organization develop:
+This session will introduce systems thinking concepts, Habits and tools that will help your organization develop:

 - positive and productive organizational cultures,

-- effective communication and collaboration skills,
+- effective communication and collaboration skills, and

-- decision-making and problem-solving approaches that maximize benefits
+- decision-making and problem-solving approaches that maximize benefits.

 Participants will learn and practice strategies for working together that will inform the quality of day-to-day interactions and propel desirable organizational outcomes.